laurentperrinet/Perrinet20PredictiveProcessing/README.md

 imperative to minimize the entropy of hidden states of the world and their sensory consequences.
 This imperative is met if agents sample hidden states of the world efficiently.
-This efficient sampling of salient information can be derived in a fairly straightforward way, using approximate Bayesian inference and variational free-energy minimization.
-One key ingredient to this process is the (internal) representation of counterfactual predictions, that is, of the probable consequences of possible hypothesis as they are realized into actions.
-This augment the FEP of an agent such as to define Active Inference.
+This efficient sampling of salient information can be derived using approximate Bayesian inference and variational free-energy minimization [@Friston10].
+One key ingredient to this process is the (internal) representation of counterfactual predictions, that is, of the probable consequences of possible hypothesis as they would be realized into actions.
+This augment the FEP modelling of an agent such as to define Active Inference (AI).

 Using the SPM simulation environment [@SPM12], Friston and colleagues [@Friston12] provide with simulations of the behavior of such an agent which senses the image of a face, and knowing an internal model of their structure.
-In modeling the agent, we clearly delineate the hidden external state (the visual image, the actual position of the eye) from the internal state of the agent.
-Those internal beliefs are linked by a probabilistic dependency graph and evolve such as to minimize variational free-energy.
-Applying the FEP to this generative model, this translates (or compiles in computer science terms) to a set of differential equations with respect to 1) the internal belief 2) the counterfactual action.
+In modeling the agent, they clearly delineate the hidden external state (the visual image, the actual position of the eye) from the internal state of the agent.
+Those internal beliefs are linked by a probabilistic dependency graph and applying the FEP to this generative model, this translates (or compiles in computer science terms) to a set of differential equations with respect to 1) the internal belief 2) the counterfactual action.
 This action is the one which is expected to reduce sensory surprise and is ultimately realized by an arc reflex.